 From the early 1990s, along with land and water, SPWD took up the issue of forest management.
-Forests were looked at as major common resource whose proper management is critical not only to rural people who heavily depend directly for their livelihoods on it but also for the regeneration of privately held natural resources.
-Joint Forest Management (JFM) network, a national level interaction forum, was instituted at SPWD in 1993 with major financial support from Ford Foundation.
-Through the network, forest department officials, NGOs, donor agencies, policy makers and academic institutions shared information and views on developments in JFM and its implementation in India.
+Forests were looked at as major common resource whose proper management is critical not only to rural people who heavily depend directly for their earning on these but to the regeneration of privately held natural resources.
+National Joint Forest Management (JFM) Network, an interaction forum, was instituted at SPWD in 1993 as part of the National Support Group (NSG) on Joint Forest Management in India, with major financial support from Ford Foundation.
+Through the network, Forest Department (FD) officials, NGOs, donor agencies, policymakers, and academic institutions shared information and views on developments in JFM and its implementations in India.

 Because of all these lacunae, the very forces who were advocating JFM initially became its vehement critiques.
-The erstwhile proponents of JFM started fighting against artificial imposition of JFM and other committees.
-As a result, the national network no longer had the necessary support within or outside of SPWD.
-In JFM, long term tenurial security over forestland was lacking and the demand to incorporate JFM within the existing Forest Act or to come up with a new Forest Rights Act (FRA) became high by the early 2000s.
+The erstwhile proponents of JFM started fighting against the artificial imposition of JFM and other committees.
+As a result, the National Network no longer had the necessary support within or outside of SPWD.
+In JFM, long term tenurial security over forestland was lacking and the demand to incorporate JFM within the Forest Act or to come up with a new Forests Rights Act (FRA) became high in the early 2000s.

 While SPWD recognizes the significance of FRA particularly in tribal areas and sees it as a historical injustice corrected, the Society’s thrust was not so much on addressing tenure security issues but on instituting appropriate management practices to improve the land’s productivity, biodiversity, and ecological services.
 SPWD’s position is that to prevent the parallelization of forest lands, there is a need to focus further on community forest resource rights rather than individual rights.
 Also, there is a need to focus on conservation aspects and its redevelopment.